The first law is in regards to 5 year inspections. Or 10% ramdom selections of child care homes.

 The California Child Day Care Facilities Act, provides for the

-licensing and regulation of child day care facilities, including
+of child day care facilities, including

 family day care homes, by the State Department of Social Services.

-Existing law authorizes a small family day care home to provide day
+law authorizes a small family day care home to provide day

-care for more than 6 and up to 8 children if certain conditions are
+care for more than 6 and up to 8 children if certain conditions

 met.